hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 We supported three AMP training methods and allowed the user to train with AMP with no code.
 If you want to train with amp, just assign `mixed_precision` with `fp16` when you instantiate the `Booster`.
 Next we will support `bf16`.

-Currently we only support `fp8` mixed precision training for the `Linear` layer.
-Please specify the `use_fp8` parameter when create the plugin object.
+Currently we only support `fp8` mixed precision training for the `Linear` layer, please specify the `use_fp8` parameter when create the plugin object. `deep_gemm` fp8 matmul is adopted which can be enabled by specifying `use_deep_gemm`.

 To reduce the communication volume inter nodes in low-bandwidth scenarios, we support FP8 communication compression.
 Please specify the `fp8_communication` parameter when create the  plugin object.